Anderson Duarte

-Anderson Nathael Duarte da Silva (born 23 March 2004) is a Uruguayan professional footballer who plays as a forward for Liga MX club Mazatlán, on loan from Deportivo Toluca.
+Anderson Nathael Duarte da Silva (born 23 March 2004) is a Uruguayan professional footballer who plays as a forward for Liga MX club Atlético San Luis, on loan from Toluca.

 Club career

 Defensor Sporting

 Duarte is a youth academy graduate of Defensor Sporting.
 He made his professional debut for the club on 10 November 2021 in a 2–0 league win against Uruguay Montevideo.

 Toluca

 In August 2024, Duarte joined Mexican club Toluca.

 International career

 Duarte is a Uruguayan youth international.
 He has represented Uruguay at 2019 South American U-15 Championship.
 He was a part of the Uruguayan side that won the 2023 FIFA U-20 World Cup in Argentina.

 In June 2023, Duarte received his first call-up to the senior team for friendlies against Nicaragua and Cuba.
 In January 2024, he was named in Uruguay's squad for the 2024 CONMEBOL Pre-Olympic Tournament.